hamza3256/Image-Processor/README.md

 - histogram equalisation
 - thresholding

-Incremental improvements were also made to the program such as able to select a Region of Interest (ROI) to perform image processing functions on the ROI.
+Incremental improvements were also made to the program such as being able to select a Region of Interest (ROI) to perform image processing functions on that ROI.

 Also improved the program with a menu system.
 Allowing the user to perform multiple image processing functions on the ROI.
 I also included an "undo" function to undo an image addition or function processes on any given image.